mwarning/meshnet-lab/README.md

 ## Simulation Notes

-To lessen the effect of the system on the results when a lot of processes are run, it is advisable to slow down the running speed of the routing protocols (use `cpulimit` or croups) and slow down time as well ([libfaketime](https://github.com/wolfcw/libfaketime)).
+To lessen the effect of the host system on the results when a lot of processes are run, it is advisable to slow down the running speed of the routing protocols (use `cpulimit` or croups) and slow down time as well ([libfaketime](https://github.com/wolfcw/libfaketime)).
 This has not been tried here yet!

 ## Related Projects

-- [Shadow](https://github.com/shadow): intercepts system calls, discrete event simulation
+- [Shadow](https://github.com/shadow): intercepts system calls, discrete event simulation without binary modification
 - [Mininet-WiFi](https://mininet-wifi.github.io/): Looks good.
 But because of 80211_hwsim probably slow.
 - [CORE](https://github.com/coreemu/core): Common Open Research Emulator (looks good and mature, very similar to this project)
 - [Ad hoc Protocol Evaluation testbed](http://apetestbed.sourceforge.net/) (old and abandened)